NREL/SitingLab/README.md

 # Getting Started

-There are several ways to interactively access the tutorial notebooks in this repository.

-## Online

-Instructions coming soon!

-## Local

-To run the tutorial notebooks locally, you should first grab a copy of the repository by cloning it from GitHub:
+To interactively access the tutorial notebooks in this repository, first  grab a copy of the repository by cloning it from GitHub:

     $ git clone git@github.com:NREL/SitingLab.git